JeixHuang/JeixHuang.github.io/_pages/about.md

 - *2023.12* 2nd Prize in the National Mathematics Competition for University Students
 - *2023.11* 3rd Prize in the National University Physics Competition for University Students
 - *2023.10* Beihang 2nd Class Academic Excellence Scholarship
+- *2023.9* Head of the Special Research and Development Department of the Association for Self-Control
+- *2023.9* Served as Vice President of Academic Support for the Class of 2022 Student Senate
 - *2023.8* 2nd Prize in 2023 International Chinese-English Translation Competition
 - *2023.5* 2nd Prize of Feng Ru Cup (A reinforcement learning based motion state monitoring system)
 - *2023.5* 2023 National Student Innovation and Entrepreneurship Training Programme Projects Passed with Merit in the Initial Audit